edk0/spy/doc/intro.rst

 repeating this and a few other common constructs—they're available as flags from the CLI:

+.. option:: --accumulate <fragment>, -c <fragment>

+   passes the the result of :func:`spy.collect` to the fragment.

 .. option:: --callable <fragment>, -c <fragment>

    calls whatever the following fragment returns, with a single argument: the